-The Kids Edition also comes with a 2-year worry-free warranty, compared to a 1-year limited warranty on the original.
-So if you or your child breaks the Echo Dot (or it stops working for any reason during those first two years) Amazon will send you a new one for free.
+The Kids Edition comes with a two-year, worry-free warranty, compared to a 90-day limited warranty on the Echo Dot 3rd Gen. With the Kids Edition, if your child breaks the device (or it stops working for any reason during those first two years) Amazon will send you a new one for free.

 For more information about the Echo Dots Kids Edition, check out our hands-on review.

 - Amazon cuts prices on Alexa-controlled Echo and Echo Dot bundles